Actions

 H

-Haemozoin - see malaria pigment
+Haemozoin - see Malaria pigment

 Histidine-rich protein 2 (HRP2) - A specific antigen for P.falciparumused in RDT tests.